 For a long time I struggled with how to hang up pots and pans.
-For years they sat in a heap on a shelf.
 I have a cathedral ceiling and limited wall space so most racks designed for pots and pans weren't going to work for me.
-One day I saw these stainless steel peg boards and I knew that was my solution.
+Then I found these steel peg boards.
 I wanted a one large one but opted instead for two of these 16-inch square smaller ones to put on either side of a cubby space I have in the kitchen.
 I put them up myself, very easy.
 And got S hooks for the pots and pans.
 It looks great and my kitchen is more organized.
 These sturdy pegboards also come in 32-inch length and 48-inch length rectangular sizes.

 Composting vegetable scraps and coffee grinds is a great way to reduce the volume of trash thrown away.
 And if you have space to toss it out back into a designated compost area the garden, soil, bugs and worms love it.
 This stylish one-gallon compost keeper from Eartheasy is made of ceramic and has a stainless steel handle and charcoal filter in the top to absorb odors.
 Fits nicely on countertops.